 The socio-economic development of STP has been largely funded by Government expenditures, sustained by external aid and government borrowing, as well as by foreign direct investment mostly in the tourism and related services sector.
-About 95% of the public investment budget is financed through debt and external aid10.
+About 95% of the public investment budget is financed through debt and external aid.
 The country has grown accustomed to relying on foreign resources, but national sources of wealth and comparative advantages of the small island state have not been sufficiently exploited.

-STP's population of approximately 219,000 in 2022, has grown on average, by 2.1% per annum in the past 20 years, although growth has slightly slowed since 2016.
-The country has a youthful population with a median age of 18.6 years and with 61% under the age 2511.
+STP's population of close to 210,000 by the end of 2024, has grown on average, by 1.3 % per annum in the past 12 years, although growth has slowed since 2016, particularly due to high migration to Portugal.
+The country has a youthful population with a median age of 18.6 years and with 61% under the age 25.
 Due to its history of plantation economy and contractual laborers in colonial times, more than one third of households are headed by women.